 Masimo constantly seeks to source components and materials from companies that share our values regarding human rights, ethics and environmental responsibility.
 We strive to ensure that all materials used in our products originate from socially and environmentally responsible sources.
 We do not condone any activity that fuels conflict, leads to serious environmental degradation or violates human rights.
 Therefore, we commit to refrain from knowingly procuring products or components that contain Conflict Minerals originating in the DRC Countries (unless they are certified as “conflict free”), or for otherwise taking any action that would contribute to the financing of groups responsible for human rights violations.

-Masimo expects its suppliers to develop internal Conflict Mineral policies, a due diligence framework and systems designed to ensure that components and materials supplied to Masimo are also free from Conflict Minerals originating in the DRC Countries (unless they are certified as "conflict free").
-Additionally, we expect suppliers to demonstrate their understanding and support of EICC and GeSI actions, and assert their commitment not to knowingly procure Conflict Minerals from the DRC Countries that are not certified as "conflict free."
-We also expect our suppliers to fully cooperate with us and to provide Masimo with the information required to support this Conflict Minerals Policy and our related compliance efforts, including providing written updates to Masimo regarding their progress on ensuring the materials provided to Masimo do not contain Conflict Minerals from the DRC Countries that are not certified as "conflict free."
+Masimo expects its suppliers to develop internal Conflict Mineral policies, a due diligence framework and systems designed to ensure that components and materials supplied to Masimo are also free from Conflict Minerals originating in the DRC Countries (unless they are certified as “conflict free”).
+Additionally, we expect suppliers to demonstrate their understanding and support of RBA and RMI actions, and assert their commitment not to knowingly procure Conflict Minerals from the DRC Countries that are not certified as “conflict free.”
+We also expect our suppliers to fully cooperate with us and to provide Masimo with the information required to support this Conflict Minerals Policy and our related compliance efforts, including providing written updates to Masimo regarding their progress on ensuring the materials provided to Masimo do not contain Conflict Minerals from the DRC Countries that are not certified as “conflict free.”
 As these programs and policies improve, we expect the supply chain of these materials to become more transparent, so that Masimo and its suppliers will be able to better identify the sources of the minerals used in our products.
 We will reconsider our willingness to partner with any supplier that fails to comply with this Conflict Minerals Policy.